softpython2884/IntelliPlan/README.md

 # IntelliPlan 📝

-IntelliPlan is a modern, web-based 2D floor plan design tool built with Next.js and Firebase Studio.
+IntelliPlan is a modern, web-based 2D floor plan design tool built with Next.js.
 It empowers users to create detailed and accurate floor plans, arrange furniture, map out electrical circuits, and leverage AI-powered suggestions to optimize their space intelligently.

 ## ✨ Features